Atkinson's two goals help Blue Jackets beat Senators

+COLUMBUS, Ohio -- With the score tied and the outcome hanging in the balance midway through the third period, the red-hot Columbus Blue Jackets took control and kept their winning streak going.

-COLUMBUS, Ohio -- Cam Atkinson scored his second goal of the game to break a third-period tie and send the Columbus Blue Jackets to a 5-2 victory over the Ottawa Senators on Friday night at Nationwide Arena.
+Cam Atkinson’s second goal of the game broke the stalemate and sent the Blue Jackets on their way to a 5-2 victory over the Ottawa Senators on Friday night at Nationwide Arena.

+Columbus (15-7-1) has won six games in a row, its longest streak since its team-record 16-game run last season.

+“I thought our start was outstanding, the way we played, how fast we played and how heavy we played down low,” Blue Jackets right winger Nick Foligno said.
+“That’s a pretty dangerous team even though they’re trying to find themselves.
+We stuck with it and found ways to score big goals.
+Cam had a huge one for us to get it to 3-2.”

-Atkinson’s blast from the left circle at 10:40 gave the Blue Jackets (15-7-1) a 3-2 lead en route to their sixth consecutive victory.
+Atkinson’s blast from the left circle at 10:40 gave the Blue Jackets (15-7-1) the lead in the third.
 He also scored Columbus’ first goal in the opening period.

+“I think Cam was a little frustrated,” Columbus coach John Tortorella said.
+“An offensive guy wants the puck.
+Goal scorers want to score.
+Cam has been stuck a little bit here.”

+For Atkinson, it was his fifth goal of the season but his first in almost a month.

+“It felt like I haven’t scored a goal in a couple of years,” Atkinson said.
+“It’s good.
+It’s good to contribute.
+It’s nice to have to be a part of it and get back to my way of playing.”

-Nick Foligno added a third-period goal, Markus Nutivaara had a second-period goal and Tyler Motte scored an empty-netter in the final minute for the Blue Jackets.
+Foligno had a third-period goal (his first goal in a month), Markus Nutivaara scored in the second period and Tyler Motte added an empty-netter in the final minute for the Blue Jackets.

 Blue Jackets goaltender Sergei Bobrovsky won his sixth game in a row.
-He finished with 24 saves.
+He finished with 24 saves, the bulk of them in the third period with the Senators pressing forward.

+“Give them credit.
+They came back,” Tortorella said.
+“Bob made three or four really key saves in the third period until we score a couple.
+It’s a good win for us.”

 Josh Anderson, Ryan Murray, David Savard, Sonny Milano, Oliver Bjorkstrand and Lukas Sedlak each had an assist for the Blue Jackets.